pierre-24/cp2k-basis/docs/basis_sets_and_pseudos.md

-# More info on basis sets and pseudopotentials in CP2K
+# On basis sets and GTH pseudopotentials in CP2K

 To be continued, but: